Datavault-UK/automate-dv-docs/docs/index.md

 ## What features does dbt running the dbtvault package offer?
 dbt works with the dbtvault package to:

-- Generate SQL to process the staging layer and load the data vault
+- Generate SQL to process the staging layer and load the data vault.
-- Ensures consistency and correctness in the generated SQL
+- Ensures consistency and correctness in the generated SQL.
-- Identify dependencies between SQL statements
+- Identify dependencies between SQL statements.
-- Create Raw Data Vault tables when a release first identifies them
+- Create Raw Data Vault tables when a release first identifies them.
-- Execute all generated SQL statements as a complete set
+- Execute all generated SQL statements as a complete set.
-- Execute data load in parallel up to a user-defined number of parallel threads
+- Execute data load in parallel up to a user-defined number of parallel threads.
-- Generate data flow diagrams showing data lineage
+- Generate data flow diagrams showing data lineage.
-- Automatically build a documentation website
+- Automatically build a documentation website.

 !!! warning "Expected prior knowledge of the Data Vault 2.0 method"